 - Queen Elizabeth II wears white opera gloves with her white royal dress.

-- In the third segment in The Bad and the Beautiful, film producer Johnathan Shields convinces author James Lee Bartlow and his wife Rosemary to come to Hollywood so Bartlow can adapt his book into a screenplay.
+- The Bad and the Beautiful: In the third segment, film producer Johnathan Shields convinces author James Lee Bartlow and his wife Rosemary to come to Hollywood so Bartlow can adapt his book into a screenplay.
 Shields also pays for all their expenses, so Rosemary takes advantage and buys many fancy clothes, including a pair of black velvet gloves that match her new evening dress and the black lining of her white mink wrap.

-- Louise, being a high society lady, wears these often in The Earrings of Madame de....
+- The Earrings of Madame de...: Louise, being a high society lady, wears these often.
 Besides being decorative they wind up as a plot point.
 After getting back the earrings that she sold and pretended were stolen, Louise pretends that she dropped them in one of her long gloves.
 Her husband, who knows what really happened, thus finds out she has a lover.

 - The Age of Innocence starts with the New York Society members At the Opera Tonight and then in the same evening going to an annual ball.
 It's noted that the men switch to dancing gloves when they arrive at the latter event.